James F. O'Brien: Research and professional activities

-UC Berkeley

-He joined UC Berkeley's Computer Science department as a faculty member in 2000.
-O'Brien runs the Berkeley Computer Animation and Modeling Group and his research focuses primarily on physically based animation, 3D modeling, and audio simulation.

 Photo forensics and fake media detection

 O'Brien is a noted expert on detection and analysis of fake images and video.

-He has frequently worked with news organizations on exposing fake or altered photographs, as well as images created by generative artificial intelligence software.
+He has frequently worked with news organizations on exposing fake or altered photographs, as well as images created by generative AI software.
 His methods have been used to expose fabrication of medical research records prosecute child pornographers, validate evidentiary videos, and rule out conspiracy theories relating to photographs of the Moon landing.
 In response to their work debunking assertions that the shadows in photos of the 1969 Moon Landing and of Lee Harvey Oswald, coauthor Hany Farid has been accused by conspiracy theorists of being a time-traveling CIA operative.

 In addition to developing methods for detecting fake images and video, O'Brien's has studied the impact of fake media on viewers and investigated what factors contribute to a viewer's acceptance or skepticism regarding the media they consume.
 O'Brien has stated that due to rapid progress in machine learning "it will be impossible to tell the difference between a generated image and a real one" and that detection software will be in an arms race that will eventually be lost to generative AI.
 He advocates for changing societal attitudes regarding trusting media and that viewers should suspect everything as potentially fake.